wp-plugins/bepro-listings-real-estate/readme.txt

 There is an upgrade to this plugin on our website.
 With the upgrade, you are able to

-	1. Search listings by Real Estate criteria
+	1. Search & filter listings by Real Estate criteria
 	2. Visible banner for sold listings
 	3. Allow users and agents to submit and manage their own listings from the front end